WaHu Student Apartments: Design and location

 WaHu Student Apartments is located within Minneapolis's Stadium Village neighborhood.

 WaHu Student Apartments consists of eleven stories with a total of 327 residential units.
 With an angular design, it contains two 6-story residential towers and one 11-story tower.
 The apartment units range from studio efficiencies to four bedroom and four bathroom units.
 The peak height of the tallest tower is 132 ft (40 m), comparable to neighboring apartment buildings in Stadium Village.
 The first floor of the apartment complex contains 24000 sqft of leasable retail space, designated for restaurants, bars, and shops.
-Tenants include Blaze Pizza, Bank of America, Sprouts Salad Company, and the MuMu bubble teahouse, formerly called Bambu.
+Tenants include Bank of America, Sip of Silk Café, and the MuMu bubble teahouse, formerly called Bambu.
 Two other available retail suites sit vacant.

 The complex's design contains elements of modern architecture, with "materials such as glass, metal panels, metal siding, and cement board panels".
 The first floor storefronts contain large quantities of glass, with certain sections of windows repeating upwards to the eleventh floor.

 WaHu Student Apartments is located at the intersection of Huron Boulevard Southeast and Washington Avenue Southeast, adjacent to other student housing projects like Stadium View Apartments, Solhaus, and Solhaus Tower.
 Set within the Stadium Village neighborhood of Minneapolis, it was constructed on the site of the former plasma donation center and an Arby's restaurant.
 WaHu Student Apartments is adjacent to the University of Minnesota's TCF Bank Stadium and across the street from the Stadium Village station for the Metro Green Line light rail line.
 According to officials from the city of Minneapolis, the project was compliant with the university's "master plan" for student housing, which calls for residential projects with similar unit densities and building heights.